okl/danger-jawsome/README.md

 supply their own raw text cleanups to ensure the files are parseable or correct errors outside of JSON.

+As such, users can provide a function that takes a string and returns a string.

 #### Transformations

 Once the JSON data is parsable, it's much easier to work with as an in